Calathea: A Guide to Collecting Calathea

 Brown leaves or brown tips: See some brown edges?
 It’s ok, don’t freak out, since it’s pretty common.
 Inconsistent watering habits are the main offender.
 It can also be over-feeding and low humidity.
 Always water until it comes out of the drainage holes, and never water in small amounts.
 After modifying your watering habits, monitor new growth – you may need to still adjust humidity levels if you’re still seeing brown tips.

 Folded up leaves: This means your Calathea needs water.
 Give her drink for God’s sake.

 No color and no variegation: Has your Calathea producing new just green leaves?
 Most likely, your plant baby is in a too-shady spot (see my plant with Harvey below).
 Depending on what type of Calathea you have, you’ll have to change the amount of light it receives.
 Red Calathea do better in lower light, while green and white Calathea need brighter locations to keep their variegation.

 Propagate your Calathea

 Calathea are some of the easiest plants to propagate.
 Unlike other plants like succulents and Monsteras, Calatheas are propagated by division, like hostas.
 You’ll want to work with healthy and established mother plants only.
 Do not attempt propagation if the plant is immature or throwing tantrums.

 I’ll have a blog post about this soon, but here’s a quick step by step guide:

-Step 4: Snip/tear this piece from the mother and set inside her new pot.
-Water throughly and make sure all water has drained out.
+- Step 4: Snip/tear this piece from the mother and set inside her new pot.
+Water thoroughly and make sure all water has drained out.